madmads15/Mech105/MyAlgorithms/README.md

 3. Simpson's 1/3 Rule Algorithm

-Each folder in this repository has the Matlab code for each algorithm and their OWN README.md file that explains the code in detail.
+Each folder in this repository has the Matlab code for each algorithm and their own README.md file that explains the code in detail.